Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Summary and conclusions

-In this study, we investigate how assumptions in SED fitting--such as SFH, dust, and nebular emission--affect the recovery of key galaxy physical parameters of galaxies using JWST/NIRCam photometry.
-Using a suite of synthetic SEDs of star-forming galaxies at $z=6$ taken from the \sphinx\ simulation \citep{Katz2023} and applying Bayesian fitting with \bagpipes\ \citep{Carnall2018}, we systematically analyse the impact of each component through a series of model variations.
-Our primary results are summarised as follows.
+In this study, we investigated how assumptions made in the process of performaing an SED fitting, such as the SFH, dust, and nebular emission, affect the recovery of key galaxy physical parameters of galaxies when using JWST/NIRCam photometry.
+Using a suite of synthetic SEDs of star-forming galaxies at $z=6$ taken from the \sphinx\ simulation \citep{Katz2023} and applying a Bayesian fitting with \bagpipes\ \citep{Carnall2018}, we systematically analysed the impact of each component through a series of model variations.
+Our primary results are summarised below.

-\begin{itemize} \item In the absence of dust attenuation and nebular emission (i.e., the intrinsic stellar continuum), SED fitting with JWST/NIRCam photometry--covering rest-frame UV to optical bands--systematically overestimates stellar masses (Figure~\ref{fig:intr_stellar}).
-Although the mean deviation is modest (0.20 dex), the stellar masses of low-mass galaxies ($M_\star\lesssim10^{7.5}M_\odot$) are overestimated by up to 0.73 dex.
+\begin{itemize} \item In the absence of dust attenuation and nebular emission (i.e. the intrinsic stellar continuum), SED fitting with JWST/NIRCam photometry (covering rest-frame UV to optical bands) systematically overestimates stellar masses (Fig.~\ref{fig:intr_stellar}).
+Although the mean deviation is modest (0.20 dex), the stellar masses of low-mass galaxies ($M_\star\lesssim10^{7.5}M_\odot$) end up overestimated by up to 0.73 dex.
 This bias arises primarily from metallicity and age effects, as the fits tend to favour older stellar populations.
-Consequently, SFR$_\mathrm{10}$ is underestimated by an average of 0.11 dex for the double power-law and flexible SFH models, whereas the constant SFH model yields SFR$_\mathrm{10}=0$ in most cases (Figure~\ref{fig:sfr_intr}).
+Consequently, SFR$_\mathrm{10}$ is underestimated by an average of 0.11 dex for the double power-law and flexible SFH models, whereas the constant SFH model yields SFR$_\mathrm{10}=0$ in most cases (Fig.~\ref{fig:sfr_intr}).
 This trend worsens when the dust attenuation and nebular emission are included, highlighting how these components exacerbate degeneracies among stellar age, metallicity, and mass-to-light ratio.

-\item By comparing the slope of the assumed model attenuation curve with that of the true curve from the simulated galaxy, we find that the stellar mass is overestimated when the model curve is shallower and underestimated when it is steeper (Figure~\ref{fig:S-Av}).
-This bias persists even when the normalised true SFH is used, because mismatches in the attenuation slope force the model to adjust $A_V$ to reproduce the observed colours, thereby yielding an incorrect total attenuation.
+\item By comparing the slope of the assumed model attenuation curve with that of the true curve from the simulated galaxy, we find that the stellar mass is overestimated when the model curve is shallower and underestimated when it is steeper (Fig.~\ref{fig:S-Av}).
+This bias persists even when the normalised true SFH is used because mismatches in the attenuation slope force the model to adjust $A_V$ to reproduce the observed colours, thereby yielding an incorrect total attenuation.